wilmixjemin8/Web/README.md

-# Web and  WML
+# Web1.0 and  WML
 --------------

-ABOUT WEB AND WML
+ABOUT WEB1.0 AND WML
 -----------------

-WEB
+WEB1.0
 ---

-WEB   is   the  Most  Standard  Programming Language for  WEB  invented  by  wilmix  jemin  j  in  JAS   at
+WEB1.0   is   the  Most  Standard  Programming Language for  RemoteWebservice  invented  by  wilmix  jemin  j  in  JAS   at

-  OCT  2015 to   develop  a    webpage.
+  OCT  2015 to   develop  a   Remotewebservice.

 Web  is  used   instead  of  today   internet   tools   which    is  not    fast.